WILD LOTUS YOGA FAMILY

 My passions….
 Music, art, photography, animals, traveling…I love spending time with my loved ones.
 I am humbled and inspired on a daily basis by life.
 When I am not in the role of teacher, I am a counselor.
 I am truly grateful to do what I really love on a daily basis.

-Outside of the studio, I work with a program that teaches children to connect to themselves and the seeker, and a Gulf Coast native.
+Outside of the studio, I work in schools where we teach children to connect to themselves and the world through gardening and cooking.
+I am also a creator, a dog lover, a dancer, a star seeker, and a Gulf Coast native.

 Lauren Best Shapiro